Sita Ramachandraswamy Temple, Bhadrachalam: Modern era

-The temple and the lands were administered by Hyderabad state.
-In 1860, though the surrounding lands were given to British, the temple was retained with Hyderabad state in Warangal (later Khammam) districts.
-The lands, though under British rule, the rights of the lands were held with Palwancha samsthanam of Nizam state.
+The temple and the lands were administered by Hyderabad State.
+In 1860, though the surrounding lands were given to British, the temple was retained with the Hyderabad state in Warangal (later Khammam) districts.
+The lands, though under British rule, the rights of the lands were held with Palwancha samsthanam of Kingdom of Nizam.
 Later, the lands surrounding the temple were merged into Khammam district in 1959.
 The temple's maintenance and administration were undertaken by the endowment ministry of the Government of Andhra Pradesh in 1958.
 Repairs were made to the temple in 1960 under the supervision of the then-endowments minister Kalluri Chandramouli.

 In August 1986 the temple faced a severe threat from flash floods in the Godavari River.
 The main streets and several structures, including cottages, were submerged in water for nearly five days.
 Many local people took shelter in the halls of the temple.
 The kalyana mandapam (marriage hall) was completely inundated except for its gopuram (temple tower).
 P. Seshacharyulu and other priests stayed in the temple and performed all the daily rituals without any interruption during the floods.

 During the Telangana movement, both the states of Telangana and Andhra Pradesh claimed that the Bhadrachalam temple belongs to their respective regions.
 Telangana politicians and activists stood firm on their stance and stated that they would not let Bhadrachalam be separated from the state.
 Bhadrachalam was retained in Telangana, and after reorganisation of districts in October 2016, the temple became a part of Bhadradri Kothagudem district.